Pirate-Weather/pirateweather/docs/API.md

 **Only on `daily`.** the time in which the maximum `fireIndex` occurs represented in UNIX time.

 #### humidity
 Relative humidity expressed as a value between 0 and 1 inclusive.
-This is a percentage of the actual water vapor in the air compared to the total amount of water vapour that can exist at the current temperature.
+This is a percentage of the actual water vapour in the air compared to the total amount of water vapour that can exist at the current temperature.
 [See this resource for more information.](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/relative-humidity)

 #### iceAccumulation
 **Only on `hourly` and `daily`**.
 The amount of ice precipitation expected to fall over an hour or a day expressed in centimetres or inches depending on the requested `units`.